How It Works

 Is this an instructor-led course?

-This course is coached by an instructor and includes all materials you will need for successful completion within the learning platform.
-The course has been designed by subject matter experts and includes interviews with leading experts, aligned to the course outcomes.
-The course is an immersive experience that includes a mix of content including video introductions and video content, virtual reality simulations and field work experiences, impactful readings, learning checks, and interactive elements.
+This course is coached by an instructor and includes moderated discussions.
+It has been designed by subject matter experts and includes video interviews of leading experts.
+It is an immersive experience with a mix of video content, field simulations, field work experiences, impactful readings, learning checks, and other interactive elements.

 How much time will I need to spend?